 Many church leaders choose to let that extra cash sit idle, and we understand.
 After all, you’ve done the hard work of gathering the donations, and you may not want to lock your money away in investments that are sometimes difficult to unwind once the money is needed.
 What you may not know about is the easy way to make that money work for you, while keeping it safe and available for you when you need it.

 The second function concerns earning money on the funds you already have.
-At ADM, we’ve built a robust network containing hundreds of community banks located around the country.
-These relationships allow us to provide those banks with much needed deposits, and in turn, we get access to the most competitive rates available for our clients’ deposits.
+At ADM, we’ve built a robust network containing hundreds of banks and credit unions located around the country.
+These relationships allow us to provide those banks with much needed deposits, and in turn, we get access to nationally competitive rates for our clients’ deposits.

 At the end of the day, your cash stays safe and liquid, while it earns interest.
 And suddenly, you’ve grown your pool of excess funds without raising money or cutting budgets.